bjssacademy/advanced-tdd/chapter01/chapter01.md

 - For a specific setup of our component (Arrange)
 - When we trigger our behaviour with specific inputs (Act)
-- We expect a specific outcome to happen (Assert)
+- We expect a specific outcome (Assert)

 ### Designing the programming interface